agulam-coco/loot-generator/README.md

 ---

+## FINAL EDIT CHANGES
+Fixed all the style errors in mvn checkstyle

 ## 📚 Sources & Credits

 This project was developed using Java 23 and the NetBeans IDE.
 Several external sources and tools were referenced to assist with data parsing, random generation, input validation, and formatting.